filgaia/my-game-collection-viewer/web-ts/README.md

 - `yarn build` - [deployment](https://facebook.github.io/create-react-app/docs/deployment).
 - `yarn eject` - This command will remove the single build dependency from your project.

+## Testing

+- Place `debugger;` statements in any test and run:

+`$ npm run test:debug``

+- This will start running your Jest tests, but pause before executing to allow a debugger to attach to the process.
+- Open the following in Chrome

+`about:inspect`

+- After opening that link, the Chrome Developer Tools will be displayed.
+Select **inspect** on your process and a breakpoint will be set at the first line of the react script.

 ## Links of interest

 - [Chackra UI](https://chakra-ui.com/)